 We believe that effective assessment is a continuous process that provides quality information to improve teaching and learning and raise achievement for all pupils.

+The school implements continuous formative assessment to track the progress of pupils and to inform the planning for their learning and termly summative assessment tasks to enable us to measure progress in reading, writing, maths.
 Our system of assessment aims to support high quality, in-depth teaching by focusing on curriculum content and the extent to which children have mastered key knowledge and skills.
 Children are encouraged to take more responsibility for their achievements through opportunities given to reflect on their own progress and through being involved in discussions enabling them to understand what their strengths are and next steps for improvement.

 The aims and objectives of assessment in our school are: